Frequently Asked Questions

-What is a reference ID and where do I find it?
+What is a reference number and where do I find it?

-The reference ID begins with FB or IG followed by eight numbers and letters.
-Facebook or Instagram will provide a reference ID if one of its content decisions is eligible for appeal to the Oversight Board.
-You must have this reference ID in order to submit an appeal.
+The reference number begins with FB or IG followed by eight numbers and letters.
+Facebook or Instagram will provide a reference number if one of its content decisions is eligible for appeal to the Oversight Board.
+You must have this reference number in order to submit an appeal.

-If the decision is not eligible for appeal, you will not see a reference ID.
+If the decision is not eligible for appeal, you will not see a reference number.